SairajMN/daily-logger/daily-task.md

 31/05/2025

 - Deploying a smart contract locally using Anvil
-- Deployinng a smart contract locally using Forge
+- Deploying a smart contract locally using Forge